Hagerstown and Frederick Railway: Trolley parks

 In common with many more urban trolley systems, the H&F owned and operated two amusement parks, both as business ventures in their own right, and as traffic generators for the trolley business.
-In pre-air conditioning days, mountaintop parks like Braddock Heights Park were popular summer getaways where city dwellers could entertain themselves and breathe cool mountain air.
-Electric Park in Funkstown had to rely on Antietam Creek for coolness, but served much the same function.
+In pre-air conditioning days, mountaintop parks like Braddock Heights Park (which was racially-segregated) were popular summer getaways where city dwellers could entertain themselves and breathe cool mountain air.
+The Electric Park in Funkstown had to rely on Antietam Creek for coolness, but served much the same function.

-Potomac Edison
+Electricity

+The Hagerstown & Frederick had always run what originally amounted to a side business, selling electricity to customers in the vicinity of its operations.
+As time went on, it became apparent to Emory Coblentz that the real business opportunity was in the electric utility business.